 by Nathan Harman, Staff Consultant at Advancing Eco Agriculture

-Sterilize all equipment after working soil with any history of Phytophthora.
-(When and how is this practically done?
-Should I sterilize my tractor right at the edge of the field, or in the barn after driving by three other fields that I should be working today?)
+Sterilize equipment after working soil with any history of Phytophthora.
+(Should I sterilize my tractor right at the edge of the field, or in the barn after driving by three other fields I should be working today?)

 Correct water management and drainage.
-(Always a good idea, Phytophthora spreads in water, and wet roots are not healthy roots.
-However, drain tiled fields can still flood after intense rain and spores can blow in from elsewhere.)
+(Right.
+Because phytophthora spreads in water, and wet roots are not healthy roots.
+But even well-drained fields can still flood, and spores blow in from elsewhere.)

 Crop rotation.
 (Don’t most published articles say Phytophthora spores survive 10 or more years in soil and that no rotation schedule has yet proven effective?)

 Frequent preventive contact fungicide applications with multiple modes of action.
-(How many years do we repeat the same applications before acknowledging they are not performing?)
+(How many years do we repeat these applications before acknowledging that they have not changed Phytophthora pressure?)

 Soil sterilization.
-(Difficult and impractical for most growers.
-Moreover, Phytophthora is known to thrive when introduced to sterilized soils.)
+(Difficult.
+Expensive.
+Impractical for most growers, and moreover, Phytophthora is known to thrive when introduced to previously sterilized soils.)

 Variety selection.
-(Phytophthora resistance or tolerance is not yet available for most crops and usually covers only one or two species and races.)
+(The best of the above options.
+But Phytophthora resistance or tolerance is not yet available for most crops.
+It usually covers only one or two races of the disease.)

-Paul Weaver’s farm, Montgomery Acres in Kentucky is a powerful testimony of the value of healthy, regenerated soil.
-He grows melon crops and mixed produce along with row crop acres and has had a strong AEA-based program for several years.
-Paul routinely uses Planter Solution™, keeps plants topped up with in-season drip and foliar, cover crops extensively and has worked to balance bulk soil ratios, but the real backbone of the farm is biology.
-Paul applies Rejuvenate™ and Spectrum™ every fall.
-He adds SeaShield™ and Biogenesis™ where needed on challenged soils.
-All of his seeds are treated with BioCoat Gold™ for mycorrhizae and he adds Pepzyme Clear™ to ensure optimum conditions for inoculants.
+I was working with a grower in Kentucky at the time and we had a powerful experience showing the value of healthy, regenerated soil.
+The farm grows melon crops and mixed produce along with grain acres and has had a strong AEA-based program for several years.
+The grower routinely uses Planter Solution™, in-season drip and foliar applications, cover crops, and has worked to balance bulk soil ratios.
+The real backbone of the farm though, is biology.
+Applications of Rejuvenate™ and Spectrum™ are made every fall.
+SeaShield™ and Biogenesis™ are added on more challenged soils.
+All of the seeds are treated with BioCoat Gold™ for mycorrhizae, and Pepzyme Clear™ to ensure optimum conditions for inoculants.

-So we met that day as a small group, mostly talking about Phytophthora.
+So we met that day and talked about Phytophthora.
 What follows is a recap of the message I delivered.

-What is Phytophthora?
 It looks like a fungus, behaves like a fungus and is treated with fungicides.
-So, like many farmers and crop advisors, I thought it was a fungal disease.
+So, like most farmers and crop advisors, I used to think it was a fungal disease.
 Not so.

-Oomycetes’ nutritional needs are similar to those of proper plants, (O, H, P, N, S, K, Ca, Mg, micronutrients and an organic carbon source), but since they lack the ability to photosynthesize, they feed on the tissue of living plants, gathering nutrients and energy with structures called hyphae.
-This, and the fact that they can reproduce with spores is why they were classified as Fungi until recently.
+Also, oomycetes’ nutritional needs are very similar to those of proper plants, but since they lack the ability to photosynthesize, they feed on the tissue of living plants, gathering nutrients and energy with structures called hyphae.
+This hyphae feeding activity, and the fact that they can reproduce with spores is why they were classified as fungi until recently.

-Physiological similarities to algae explain the diet and water-dependence of Phytophthora; differences from fungi explain why so many fungicides are either totally ineffective or only temporary suppressants.
-Most fungicides act on chitin-based organisms and are formulated not to damage cellulose-based cell wall plants (though some certainly do).
-Phytophthora is unaffected by this mode of action.
-Most pathogenic fungi are decomposers, and in healthy soil assist in digesting weakened tissues and crop residues into stable humus.
-Phytophthora has a minimal decomposing role; it simply feeds when it can, destroys indiscriminately, reproduces, and moves on, leaving true fungi to do the cleanup.
+Physiological similarities to algae explain the diet and water-dependence of Phytophthora; differences from fungi explain why so many fungicides are either ineffective or just temporary suppressants.
+Most fungicides act on chitin-based organisms and are formulated not to damage cellulose-based plants (though some certainly do).
+Phytophthora is largely unaffected by this mode of action.
+Most pathogenic fungi are decomposers, and in healthy soil assist in digesting weak/dead tissue and crop residues into stable humus.
+Phytophthora has a minimal decomposing role; it simply feeds when it can on living plants, destroys indiscriminately, reproduces, and moves on, leaving true fungi to do the cleanup.

 One Phytophthora, many names.
 With at least 100 known species, numerous races of each, and hundreds more predicted to be discovered, Phytophthora is abundant and wily.
 Some strain exists to attack nearly every plant type, be it crop, wild, annual, perennial, woody or not, and can attack every plant part from root to fruit.

 Red stele in strawberries, late blight in tomatoes, black shank in tobacco, root rot in soybeans and blueberries, various colors and sizes of leaf spot, blights, crown, root or fruit rots, stem lesions and sudden wilts all have the same causative agent.
 The Irish potato famine was caused by Phyt. infestans, and various infestans strains are still major issues on potato, tomato, pepper and eggplant.
 Phyt. capsici is the usual suspect on all cucurbits, but also infects solanaceas.
 Phyt. nicotianae for onions, Phyt. sojae for soybeans, etc, not to mention ornamental and wild plants.
 Damping-off of seedlings is often caused by Phytophthora, but can also be Pythium.
-While we shouldn’t jump to conclusions, you’d have a decent chance of being right if you point to a suddenly devastated crop and say, “Ah, I see you’ve got Phytophthora…”
+Don’t jump to conclusions, but you’d have a decent chance of being right if you guess that a suddenly devastated crop has succumbed to some kind of Phytophthora.

 How did it get here, how do I get rid of it?
-Phytophthora is native to most soils globally.
-It survives up to a decade as inactive spores resistant to drought and freezing, waiting for the right conditions.
+Phytophthora is native to most soils.
+Globally.
+It survives up to a decade as resting spores, resistant to drought and freezing, waiting for the right conditions.
 In the short term, it resides as mycelium on undigested plant debris.

-Phytophthora reproduces on massive scale, both sexually and asexually.
+Phytophthora reproduces on an utterly massive scale, both sexually and asexually.
 Thus, new genetic potentials are constantly bred anew, and copies of successful races are preserved.
-In short, it is here, there and everywhere.
-It’s native, natural, highly adaptable, and loves to travel.
-We’re not getting rid of it and be skeptical of anyone who tells you otherwise.
+In short, it is here, there, and everywhere.
+It’s already native to where you are.
+It’s all-natural, highly adaptable, and loves to travel.
+We’re not getting rid of it.
+Be skeptical of anyone who tells you otherwise.

-In Paul Weaver’s field, there is no doubt the inoculum was present and conditions were right.
+In the Kentucky field, there is no doubt the inoculum was present and conditions were right.
 So it’s not a matter of whether the organism was present, but of what else was present.

-Real solutions: You’ve heard this from AEA before, and it’s true as ever: The best disease prevention is through microbiology and mineral nutrition.
-Phytophthora can be successfully and reliably inhibited by common soil fungi and bacteria which destroy its oospores.
+Real solutions: You’ve heard this from AEA before, and it’s true as ever: the best disease prevention is through microbiology and mineral nutrition.
+Phytophthora symptoms can be successfully and reliably inhibited by common soil fungi and bacteria.
 This primary line of defense is what is lacking when crops are overtaken.
-Phytophthora mycelia grow quite well in sterilized soil with no microbial competition, but are strongly inhibited in diverse, living soils.
+Phytophthora mycelium grow quite well in sterilized soil with no microbial competition, but are strongly inhibited in diverse, living soils.
 Why do microbes seek and destroy Phytophthora?
 It could be that the microbes use Phytophthora as a food source, but there is a far more important story here.

-Disease suppressive soils: Some micro-organisms destroy that which plants are powerless against.
-After all, if the plant dies, the microbial community suffers, so It is very much in their interest to promote the sustenance of the whole.
+Disease suppressive soils: Some microorganisms destroy that which plants are powerless against.
+After all, if the plant dies, the microbial community dependant on that plant suffers, so it is very much in their interest to promote the sustenance of the whole.

 Allow me to anthropomorphize.
 Imagine you: a bacteria.
 Content, fed, employed.
 Raising a very, very quickly growing family in a new neighborhood on the bustling outer root hairs of your city, Watermelon Plant.
-This plant is mayor, contractor, refinery, factory, bank, grocery, water company, pharmacy and Internet provider combined.
-It is relied on by the trillions of diverse residents in your beloved busy city, who are all housed and employed by it.
-You’ve invested your life here, harvested the metals to build it, and it’s all you want or need.
+The plant is mayor, contractor, refinery, factory, bank, grocery, water company, pharmacy and Internet provider combined.
+You and the trillions of other diverse residents are all housed and employed by this Watermelon Plant.
+You’ve invested your life here, harvested the metals to build it.
+It’s all you want or need.

 It looks harmless and still, but these things are dangerous!
-Ruthless terrorists, eager and able to take down a whole city’s infrastructure in a flash!
+Ruthless interlopers, eager and able to take down a whole city’s infrastructure in a flash!
 The work of many generations may come to naught if this little gremlin is allowed to get wet.
 It is the defining moment of your little bacterial life.
-Into the fray.
-Destroy that thing and be a hero!
+Into the fray!
+Destroy it!
+Be a hero!
 Then you can die happily of old age (in a day or two), knowing this story will pass to your thousands of grandchildren, and the city can go on growing and feeding its citizens.

-Yes, cartoonish projection.
-But the point to pound is that in the life-and-death struggles of the rhizosphere, most organisms can play multiple roles; they have many subtle partnerships, pay-offs and competitions.
+Okay, this cartoon is meant to pound in the point that in the life-and-death struggles of the rhizosphere, organisms can play multiple roles; they have many subtle partnerships, pay-offs, and competitions.

 This is exactly what is meant by disease suppressive soil.
 The makeup of the soil actively works in plants’ favor: hunting, policing and taking action.
-Beneficials outside the roots may contact pathogens before they can reach plant tissue.
+Beneficials physically living outside the roots can contact pathogens before they can reach plant tissue.
 The more diverse and densely populated the beneficials, and the better they are supplied with energy from strongly photosynthesizing plants, the more territory they can mine-sweep.